matthewcm/matthewcm.github.io/_posts/2020-02-07-Developing-on-the-go.md

 I very much recommend creating projects that you are genuinely interested in, not just another Todo list.

-For IOS.
-I have to say, I am sorry.
-There is not really much you can do offline.
-Apple have really closed off a lot their devices have the potential for.
-I was deeply disappointed when I bought myself an iPad.
+### IOS

-But, with anything, there is a solution.
-This solution also applies to Android too, in addition).
  With an internet connection you are able to SSH into any machine, so you can still have the power of an entire Linux machine at your palm.
 You can also, remote desktop into your home computer via your device.
 You will be amazed at how powerful this now makes your device (performance may vary on device + internet speeds).

 With remote desktop you can view your entire desktop windows.
 So all your desktop exclusive apps, are now available with just a bit of WiFi, and leaving your computer on, which may not be what you want to do every day, but useful when you know you may need to access files, or programs remotely.